 After the bones are roasted, transfer them to a large pot.
 Add the chopped vegetables, herbs, and spices, and cover everything with water by a couple inches.
 Bring the pot to a boil, then immedietly reduce the heat to low and let simmer.

 Simmer the broth for at least 6 hours, or up to 12 hours for a richer flavor.
 Use a large spoon to skim off any foam or impurities that rise to the surface.
-Most of this will happen sooner than later.
+Most of this will happen early on.

 Remove the pot from heat and let it cool slightly.
 Strain the broth through a fine-mesh sieve or cheesecloth, discarding the solids.

 Let the broth cool completely before transferring it to air tight containers.
 We save pickle jars and pho containers from our take out nights.
-They both make great broth containers.
+They both make great bone broth and stock containers.
 Store in the fridge or freezer.

 How to Store Turkey Bone Broth